Skip to content

 - Legacy Unix Kerberos clients explicitly configured without pre-auth

-- Accounts intentionally set with DONT_REQUIRE_PREAUTH for legacy interop (should be a vanishingly small set)
+- Accounts intentionally set with DONT_REQUIRE_PREAUTH for legacy interop (a vanishingly small set)

 level: high